van-richard/CodingNotes/_build/html/_sources/notebooks/01-scripting/python/python-conda-jupyter.md

 ## Switch Conda Environments

-You can switch conda environments within `jupyterlab` if you install `nb_conda_kernels` into your `base` Conda environment.
+- You can switch conda environments within `jupyterlab` if you install `nb_conda_kernels` into your `base` Conda environment.
     - `jupyterlab` package is for running notebooks.
     - `nb_conda_kernels` package allows you to switch Conda environments directly in the web browser.

 ```bash
 conda install -c conda-forge jupyterlab nb_conda_kernels
 ```

-To run jupyter, type:
+- To run jupyter, type:

 ```bash
 jupyter lab
 ```

-This should open your brower automatically.
-If not, copy the first or second link.
+- This should open a brower automatically
+    - If not, copy the second link